 Details of the predicted annual mean ammonia concentrations at each receptor are provided in Table 5.
-In the Table, predicted ammonia concentrations, including those that would lead to a nitrogen deposition rate, that are in excess of the Natural Resources Wales upper threshold (8% of Critical Level or Load for a SPA/SAC/SSSI and 100% of a Critical Level or Load for an AW) are coloured red.
-Concentrations in the range between the Natural Resources Wales upper threshold and lower threshold (1% to 8% for a SPA/SAC/SSSI and 50%2 to 100% for an AW) are coloured blue.
-For convenience, cells referring to the SAC or parts of SSSIs within the SAC are shaded purple, cells referring to the SSSIs are shaded green and cells referring to the AWs are shaded olive.
+In the Table, predicted ammonia concentrations (or concentrations equivalent to deposition rates) that are in excess of the Natural Resources Wales upper threshold (8% of a Critical Level or Critical Load for a SSSI/SAC or 100% of a Critical Level or Critical Load for a non-statutory site) are coloured red.
+Concentrations (or concentrations equivalent to deposition rates) in the range between the Natural Resources Wales lower and upper threshold (1% and 8% of a Critical Level or Critical Load for a SSSI/SAC or 50% of a Critical Level or Critical Load for a non-statutory site) are coloured blue.
+For convenience, cells referring to the AWs are shaded olive, cells referring to the SSSIs are shaded green and cells referring to the SSSIs/SACs are shaded purple.